puppetlabs/puppetlabs-rook/README.md

 ## Description

-Rook provides file, block, and object storage services for your cloud-native environments.
+Rook is an open source orchestrator for distributed storage systems running in cloud native environments, and provides file, block, and object storage services.

 This module uses [Helm](https://helm.sh) to install [Rook](https://rook.io/) for [Kubernetes](https://kubernetes.io/).